By Chayanit Itthipongmaetee

 ‘Male Fish Swimming Around Ratchada Fishbowl Looking for a Female Fish’

 Coles work is available from his online gallery.
-He’s also published “Navigating the Bangkok Noir,” a photo book featuring more than 100 paintings of the lost hearts and souls of the Bangkok Night.
+Singapore's Marshall Cavendish has also published “Navigating the Bangkok Noir,” a book featuring more than 100 of Coles' paintings of the lost hearts and souls of the Bangkok Night.

 Labels: art show, Bangkok night, bangkok noir, Brainwake, Chayanit Itthipongmaetee, Chris Coles, expressionism, Expressionist, KhaoSod